Configure Open Directory access in Directory Utility on Mac

 When using Directory Utility to bind to an Open Directory server, you must know the server’s DNS name or IP address and whether the server uses Secure Sockets Layer (SSL).

 Important: If your computer name contains a hyphen, you might not be able to bind to a directory domain such as LDAP or Active Directory.
-To establish binding, use a computer name that does not contain a hyphen.
+To establish binding, change your computer name to one that does not contain a hyphen.

 In the Directory Utility app on your Mac, click Services.